2020s in Europe: History by country or other governmental entity

+EU

+EU executive leaders

+In July 2025, von der Leyen survived a vote of no confidence, with 360 MEPs against and 175 in favour.
+EPP, S&D, Renew Europe, Greens/EFA and parts of ECR supported her, While PfE, ESN, The Left and parts of ECR opposed her.

 Austria

 The Greens became a governing party for the first time in January 2020 as part of a coalition deal with the right-wing Austrian People's Party.
 On 6 October 2021, Austrian anti-corruption prosecutors conducted a raid on the offices of Federal Chancellor Sebastian Kurz, the headquarters of the Austrian People's Party and the Federal Ministry of Finance.
 Kurz has been accused of embezzlement and bribery, along with nine high-profile politicians and newspaper executives.
 As a result of the raid, Kurz has sustained heavy criticism from his junior The Greens, as well as the opposition.
 On 9 October 2021, Kurz announced his resignation, with Alexander Schallenberg to serve as his replacement.
 As a result of the resignation, Kogler announced his intention to continue the governing coalition.

 In the 2022 Austrian presidential election, incumbent Green president Van der Bellen was re-elected in the first round with 57% of the vote.
 Freedom Party of Austria (FPÖ) candidate Walter Rosenkranz placed second with 18% of the votes, a significant decline from the party's result in the 2016 presidential election.